Freiling87/CCU/CCU/Scratchpad.md

     - Faction Firefighter Aligned
     - Faction Gorilla Aligned
 #	CT	General
+##		C	Character Repository Trait Display
+This might require a refactor of the Legacy Dictionary.
+Switch it to Types instead of strings, and pull the names when calling it.
 ##		C	Legacy Updater
 Loading from Character Repository: Before loaded into a slot, traits are not yet updated.
 The easiest way to do this is probably to continue the hacky smoke & mirrors.
 Just display the translated trait rather than loading/saving character data.